What Is Guillain-Barre Syndrome

 Guillain-Barre Syndrome (GBS) is a rare and potentially life-threatening disease that has serious effects on the nervous system.
-This syndrome is characterized by damage to the nerves by the body’s immune system, which can lead to weakness, lethargy, and even paralysis.
+This syndrome is characterized by damage to the nerves by the body’s immune system, leading to weakness, lethargy, and even paralysis.
 Guillain-Barre Syndrome can affect any age group and can progress rapidly.
-In this article we have written for you, we will try to give information about the definition, causes and symptoms of Guillain-Barre Syndrome.
+In this article we have written for you, we will explain the definition, causes, and symptoms of Guillain-Barre Syndrome.

 What is Guillain-Barre Syndrome?